Lynn Township, Pennsylvania

-Lynn Township is a township in Lehigh County, Pennsylvania.
+Lynn Township is a township in Lehigh County, Pennsylvania, United States.
 It is the largest township by area in Lehigh County and also the most rural and least densely populated township in the county.
 The population of Lynn Township was 4,229 at the 2010 census.
-It is a suburb of Allentown in the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.

 Geography

 The township is in the northwest corner of Lehigh County.
 Blue Mountain separates it from Schuylkill County in the north.
 According to the U.S. Census Bureau, the township has a total area of 107.6 sqkm, of which 106.8 sqkm are land and 0.8 sqkm, or 0.70%, are water.
 It is in the Delaware River watershed and drained by Ontelaunee Creek and Kistler Creek to the Schuylkill River via Maiden Creek, except for the area near the boundary with Weisenberg Township that is drained by Switzer Creek via Jordan Creek into the Lehigh River.

-Its villages include Jacksonville, Lochland (also in Heidelberg Township), Lynnville, Lynnport, New Tripoli (pronounced nu trih-PO-lee), Stines Corners (also in Weisenberg), and Wanamakers.
+Its villages include Jacksonville, Lochland (also in Heidelberg Township), Lynnville, Lynnport, New Tripoli, Stines Corners (also in Weisenberg), and Wanamakers.